GitHub-Campus-Club-PSGCT/githeist-server-dumps/README.md

 - **vault_access.log**
   Shows who attempted to access the treasury system.
 Only certain users or systems are authorized.
 Pay attention to successful and denied attempts.

+- **user_activity.json**
+  High-level summary of user logins and sessions across TechSphere.
+Compare this with other logs to detect anomalies or suspicious activity.

 ## Guidance

 1. Compare timestamps across the logs to find correlations between events.